Utah Court Records

 Utah Arrest Records

 A Utah Arrest Record provides information on an individual's arrest following a criminal offense in the state.
-It primarily states the suspect's name, the criminal activity, and some basic details on the arrest.
+It primarily details the suspect's name, crime committed, charges filed, and basic details about the arrest.
 The document also includes the individual's date of birth, physical description, mugshots, fingerprints, and other personal identification information.
-They are typically contained within Utah criminal court records and disseminated to interested and eligible members of the public.

 Are Arrest Records Public in Utah?